JJ-Than/AutoGrader-Listener/README.md

 - [ ] Computer

 ### Configuration of File Grading Procedures
-- [ ] Key/Value: File content changes (useful for checking if configuration files contain the correct configuration)
+- [X] Key/Value: File content changes (useful for checking if configuration files contain the correct configuration)
-- [ ] Line: Search for custom line attributes within files (useful for checking logfiles to ensure the correct items are being logged)
+- [X] Line: Search for custom line attributes within files (useful for checking logfiles to ensure the correct items are being logged)
-- [ ] Hash: Comparison of key file to specified file(s) to validate if an input is correct (useful to check if two files have matching content)
+- [X] Hash: Comparison of key file to specified file(s) to validate if an input is correct (useful to check if two files have matching content)
 - [X] Default Weight: (auto-set to 1)
 - [X] Accept assessed result: Determine whether the grade generated before sending the package is accurate (the status field from above).
 Ignores status field if false.

 ### Grade Reporting Methods
 - [ ] CSV Files
 - [ ] Encrypted CSV Files
-- [X] Local SQLite Database
+- [X] Local SQLite Database (partial)
 - [ ] MySQL Database
 - [ ] AWS RDS MySQL